sepse/LoRa/README.md

 Free band - becuase the LoRa network utilized a low frequency band, you do not need to apply for a license from regulators nor pay a fee to use it.

 ## Con's
 Nevertheless there is a compromise as well, low power consumption and wide area of coverage allows for very limited data transfer, so network bandwidth is very limited.
+The range of the network is directly affected by line-of-sight, less obstructions in between gateways and sensors increase the reliability of data transfer.
+Careful consideration needs to be given to the placement of the gateway, especially in cities where buildings may obstruct signal.
+As a rule of thumb, higher placement of antenna as well as open areas are more adequate for a healthier network.

 ## Network Ecosystem